elifesciences/elife-poa-xml-generation/README.md

 After running these scripts successfully, there should be new XML deposit files in the `tmp` directory.

+The PubMed deposit has a few options with regard to Publish on Accept (PoA) articles, which can be deposited at PubMed as being "[Epub ahead of print]", and to deposit a replacement of a previous deposit setting the `<Replaces>` tag in the deposit.
+These values are set from external sources, such as the file name or an external data store, before the final PubMed deposit is generated.
+Reviewing the code itself will be required to understand these concepts.

 ### Others

 There are some other functions, such as repackaging article zip files into a new format, decapitating PDF files, and some FTP transfer function, not documented here yet.